How to secure your home wireless network router

 Change the default SSID name

 The SSID is the name that identifies your wireless router.
-By default, many routers will use the name of the router as the default SSID, for example, Linksys routers will often use 'Linksys' as the SSID.
+By default, many routers will use the name of the router as the default SSID, for example, Linksys routers use 'Linksys' as the SSID.
 This is a security risk since it identifies the brand of the router and would let any attacker immediately know what exploits to use.

 Tip: When naming the router do not use your family or any other identifiable information.
 For example, if the SSID contains your families last name it can identify by any neighbor.